adttz/cp-cheatsheet/01. STL, Prefix Sum/README.md

 template < class T, class Alloc = allocator<T> > class vector
 ```
 - T : Type of the elements.
 - Alloc : Type of the allocator object used to define the storage allocation model.
-By default, the allocator class template is used, which defines the simplest memory allocation model and is value-independent.

 <br />

 ```c++